graalvm/graalvm-demos/micronaut-webapp/README.md

 ## Summary

-The Todo web application is an example application built with [Micronaut](https://micronaut.io/) and GraalVM in the form of a microservice architecture.
-The purpose of the application is to demonstrate GraalVM and Native Image speed ups in comparison with Vanilla JVM.
+The Todo web application is an example application built with [Micronaut](https://micronaut.io/) and GraalVM in the form of microservices architecture.
+The purpose of the application is to demonstrate GraalVM and Native Image speedup in comparison with Vanilla JVM.

 ## Project Structure